dudxyz/ProgramacaoFuncional.hs/README.md

 - Using higher-order functions for greater abstraction.

 ### 7. "Space Invaders" Game
-- An implementation of the "Space Invaders" game made entirely in Haskell using the [CodeWorld](https://github.com/google/codeworld) library.
+- An implementation of the "Space Invaders" game made entirely in Haskell using [CodeWorld](https://code.world/haskell).